Skip to product information

 9-10am

-• TASTING: Warm Climate Sparkling - Josep Samso, Raventos - MAIN BALLROOM - add on tasting fee $20/person
+• TASTING: Warm Climate Sparkling - Josep Samso, Raventos - sponsored by Rowland Taylor Vineyards - MAIN BALLROOM

 • VINEYARD: Vineyard Management Practices that Influence Potassium and Wine pH - Justin Scheiner, Texas A&M University - LIMESTONE